Khedr05/sherifkhedr/README.md

 # Hi there 👋

-I'm [Your Name], an embedded engineer with a passion for building innovative solutions.
+I'm [Sherif Khadr](https://www.linkedin.com/in/sherifkhadr/), an embedded engineer with a passion for building innovative solutions.

 ## 🔭 I’m currently working on